g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 By utilizing HTTPS for network communication and implementing SSL pinning with packages like `flutter_secure_socket`, Flutter apps can ensure that data transmitted over the network is encrypted and secure, protecting against unauthorized access and tampering.

 ## Mitigating the Risks of Malware and Hacking
 Protecting against malware and hacking requires proactive measures to secure the app's codebase and network interactions.
-Here are techniques and tools developers can use to mitigate the risk of hacking and hardware:
+Here are techniques and tools developers can use to mitigate the risk of hacking and malware:

  ### Code Obfuscation
 Obfuscation is a technique used to make code harder to understand or reverse engineer by renaming variables, functions, and classes to meaningless or cryptic names.
 In Flutter, the [flutter_obfuscate](https://docs.flutter.dev/deployment/obfuscate) package provides a simple way to obfuscate Dart code, enhancing the security of your app's logic.